pivotal/docs-tap/scc/install-ootb-sc-wtest-scan.md

-# Install Out of the Box Supply Chain with Testing
+# Install Out of the Box Supply Chain with Testing and Scanning

-This document describes how to install Out of the Box Supply Chain with Testing from the Tanzu Application Platform package repository.
+This document describes how to install Out of the Box Supply Chain with Testing and Scanning from the Tanzu Application Platform package repository.

 >**Note:** Use the instructions on this page if you do not want to use a profile to install packages.
-Both the full and light profiles include Out of the Box Supply Chain with Testing.
+The full profile includes Out of the Box Supply Chain with Testing and Scanning.
 For more information about profiles, see [Installing the Tanzu Application Platform Package and Profiles](../install.md).

-The Out of the Box Supply Chain with Testing package provides a ClusterSupplyChain that brings an application from source code to a deployed instance that:
+The Out of the Box Supply Chain with Testing and Scanning package provides a ClusterSupplyChain that brings an application from source code to a deployed instance that:

 - Runs in a Kubernetes environment.
-- Runs developer-provided tests in the form of Tekton/Pipeline objects to validate the source code before building container images.
+- Performs validations in terms of running application tests.
+- Scans the source code and image for vulnerabilities.

-## <a id='ootb-sc-test-prereqs'></a> Prerequisites
+## <a id='ootb-sc-test-scan-prereqs'></a> Prerequisites

-Before installing Out of the Box Supply Chain with Testing:

 - Complete all prerequisites to install Tanzu Application Platform.
 For more information, see [Installing the Tanzu CLI](../install-general.md).
 - Install cartographer.
 For more information, see [Install Supply Chain Choreographer](install-scc.md).
 - Install [Out of the Box Delivery Basic](install-ootb-sc-basic.md)
 - Install [Out of the Box Templates](install-ootb-templates.md)

-## <a id='inst-ootb-sc-test'></a> Install
+## <a id='ins-ootb-sc-test-scan'></a> Install

-Install by following these steps:

-1. Ensure you do not have Out of the Box Supply Chain With Testing and Scanning (`ootb-supply-chain-testing-scanning.tanzu.vmware.com`) installed:
+1. Ensure you do not have Out of The Box Supply Chain With Testing (`ootb-supply-chain-testing.tanzu.vmware.com`) installed:

     1. Run the following command: